chalfredaf/hue-light-plugin/README.md

 ### Usage
 #### Freestyle Projects
 Normal usage with added fields for bridge IP and bridge user for individual jobs.
-If not specified the global settings will be used.
+If not specified the global settings will be used as default.
 #### Pipeline Projects
 A pipeline step can be called with the command 'huelight'.
 The pipeline command has two uses, the prebuild indication and the build